-Because these three fabrics are very lightweight, you’re unlikely to become overheated.
+Because these fabrics are very lightweight, you’re unlikely to become overheated.

 Warming Drinks for Bedtime

 Having a warming drink before bedtime raises the body’s temperature ever so slightly.
 This encourages relaxation and helps the body feel ready for sleep.
 It’s best to avoid caffeinated drinks as these could disturb sleep.
-Nonetheless, there’s no need to stick to chamomile tea!
+Nonetheless, there’s no need to stick to chamomile tea.
+Consider these options:

 - A Shot of Ginger – Juiced ginger root will give you an incredibly ‘warm’ feeling in your throat and stomach.
 A shot of ginger provides you with the same ‘warming’ sensation as a shot of liquor – but with none of the nasty side effects!
 If you want to savor this warming feeling, add the ginger shot to a mug of warm water and sip at your leisure.
 Ginger water has an anti-inflammatory effect on the body so may help reduce the effects of body pain!

 - Herbal Teas.
 If you are looking for something light and palatable, you could try a strawberry or raspberry tea.
-However, studies have shown that certain stronger herbs can raise the bodies core temperature, so should help you feel even ‘warmer.’
-These herbs include marjoram, thyme, black pepper or juniper.
+However, studies have shown that certain stronger herbs can raise the body’s core temperature, so should help you feel even ‘warmer.’
+These herbs include marjoram, thyme, black pepper, or juniper.

 - Almond Milk and Cinnamon – If you can’t tolerate regular milk, try adding a few sprinkles of dried cinnamon powder to warm almond milk.
 This gently spiced drink will flood your body with a cozy, warm feeling.